ForesightsIT/C2/README.md

 ![1st-AutoML-003b Endpoints section in Azure ML Studio, showing that 'Application Insights enabled' says 'true'](images/301.png?raw=true)

+### Key Setp #4: Logs Enabling:
+Retrieving logs by enabling Application Insights at deploy time [with a check-box, or later by runing a code].

 - Logging is enabled by running the provided logs.py script:

 ![1st-AutoML-004a Logging is enabled by running the provided logs.py script](images/303.png?raw=true)

+### Key Setp #5: Documenting Swagger:
+Consuming the deployed model using the [OpenAPI] Swagger JSON file to interact with the trained model.

 - Swagger runs on localhost showing the HTTP API methods and responses for the model:

 ![1st-AutoML-005x Swagger runs on localhost showing the HTTP API methods and responses for the model](images/401.png?raw=true)

+### Key Setp #6: Consuming Model Endpoints:
+Consuming the deployed model using the endpoint's scoring_uri and its key that was generated post deployment.

 - endpoint.py script runs against the API producing JSON output from the model: